-All program applicants will be required to meet standardized criteria in order to apply for the program.
-The education requirements for admission are as follows:

-- 1. High School Education A candidate must have completed work equal to a standard high school education.
-A Pennsylvania general equivalency diploma (GED) is accepted as a standard high school education. - 2.
-High School Class Rank Class rank will be considered for high school applicants and recent graduates.
-Rank in the upper half of the class is preferred. - 3.
+- A. All program applicants will be required to meet standardized criteria in order to apply for the program.
+The education requirements for admission are as follows: - High School Education A candidate must have completed work equal to a standard high school education.
+A Commonwealth Secondary School Diploma (CSSD) is accepted as a standard high school education.
+Candidates who obtained their CSSD (GED) out of the state of Pennsylvania are required to submit a Certificate of Preliminary Education from the Pennsylvania Department of Education.
+An official High school transcript is required of all applicants. - 2.
+A points system is utilized for determining admission eligibility into the program (see attached point grid).
+The following areas are taken into consideration: GPA, entrance exam, previous medical experience/licensure, previous degrees/course work. - 3.
 Grade Point Average (GPA) GPA will be considered for all applicants.
 A minimum cumulative GPA of 2.5 is preferred, with a "C" grade or better required in algebra, general biology and general chemistry, and each must be one full credit.
 (C-minus is not acceptable). - 4.
 Applicants will have completed work equivalent to a high school education with a minimum of 16 units, including four units of English, three units of social studies, two units of mathematics (one of which is Algebra), and two units of science, (general biology and general chemistry) with a related laboratory or the equivalent.
 Algebra taken at a post-secondary school must be a college algebra or intermediate algebra. - 5.
-All applicants will be required to take the National League for Nursing Preadmission Examination for RN, and a score of at least the 60th percentile is preferred. - 6.
+All applicants may take an entrance exam.
+The ATI TEAS test, National League for Nursing Preadmission Examination for RN, ACT, or SAT test is acceptable for consideration for admission for the program.
+No minimum score on these entrance exams is required, but the score is considered as part of the admission points review process. - 6.
 Postsecondary Education Applicants who have completed post-secondary coursework must submit a transcript(s) and detailed course description(s) for evaluation of academic achievement and possible credit transfer.
-Cumulative GPA of 2.5 or above is preferred. - 7.
-Applicants must have a cleared/clean record of all criminal and child abuse clearances in order to attend.
-Clearances are not required until after acceptance into the program and must be turned in prior to the start of classes. - 8.
+Cumulative GPA of 2.5 or above is preferred.
+(Note that all post-secondary coursework must be completed at an accredited university) - 7.
 Test of English as a Foreign Language (TOEFL) is required for applicants whose first language is not English.
 Acceptable scores must be documented.
 Minimum passing score for the TOEFL iBT is 84 or higher total score, with a minimum speaking score of 26.
-Minimum passing score for the TOEFL PBT is 540 or higher total score. - 9.
+Minimum passing score for the TOEFL PBT is 540 or higher total score. - 8.
 All Geisinger facilities are tobacco free.
 In accordance with Geisinger policy, all applicants who are offered admission will be required to have a nicotine screening.
-If results are positive, the offer for admission will be rescinded. - 10.
+If results are positive, the offer for admission will be rescinded. - 9.
+Certain vaccinations may be required.
+Inquiries can be made with the admissions committee for current policies. - 10.
 Must be a U.S. Citizen or Permanent Resident of the USA. - 11.
-General Education Sciences cannot be older than 5 years.
+Must be 18 years of age by the time of entrance into the program

-Application to the Program Cont.'d
+Application to program cont'd.